trustgraph-ai/trustgraph/README.md

 </div>

-Take control of your data and AI future with **TrustGraph**.
+Take control of your data and context with **TrustGraph**.
 Connect to the latest LLMs or deploy models on your hardware.
-Connect data silos with graph automation that builds modular and reusable graph components linked to vector embeddings.
+Connect data silos with context automation that builds modular and reusable graph components linked to vector embeddings.
 Deploy the platform locally, in all major Clouds, and even on bare metal.

 <details>
 <summary>Table of Contents</summary>